melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-doubles.md

 ### How to respond

-{% from "inset-text/macro.njk" import insetText %}
-{{ insetText({
+> [!NOTE]
-  html: "It’s important to let us know whether you do or do not want your child to have these vaccinations.
-It will take less than 5 minutes to respond using the link below."
+> It’s important to let us know whether you do or do not want your child to have these vaccinations.
+It will take less than 5 minutes to respond using the link below.
-}) }}

 ==consent URL==